 Functional strength.
 The deadlift builds more functional strength than the squat because it makes you good at picking heavy stuff from the ground.

 Harder to cheat.
 A squat can be high.
 People don’t care.
 But when a deadlift is not locked – it’s way too apparent.

-Conclusion: The deadlift is the more complete exercise out of the two because it builds the upper body too.
+Conclusion: The deadlift is the more convenient and complete exercise out of the two because it builds the upper body too.
 However, the benefits of the squat should not be taken lightly.
-Incorporating the exercise in your routine can only help the muscular development of your legs tremendously while also driving your deadlift up.
+Incorporating the exercise in your routine can help the muscular development and strength of your legs tremendously while also driving your deadlift up.